jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 #### [Procyclical Promises][PP]

+2018

 I explore how the cyclicality of firms' output affects their debt capacity.
-I point out that, in contrast to received theory, procyclical firms can have an advantage in the funding market.
-Because they have more assets in booms, when asset prices are high ex post, they have looser collateral constraints ex ante---assets are useful as collateral only when they are valuable.
-This advantage is present across diverse models of borrowing constraints, and can be a first-order determinant of debt capacity.
-In dynamic general equilibrium, debt capacity goes up in booms, improving capital allocation and generating fluctuations in firm-level and aggregate variables consistent with stylized facts, even absent technology shocks.
-Further, "procyclical assets" are priced at a premium.
+I point out that, in contrast to received theory, procyclical firms can have an advantage in the funding market: because they have more assets in booms, when asset prices are high ex post, they have looser collateral constraints ex ante---assets are useful as collateral only when they are valuable.

 #### [Netting][N]

-with [Giorgia Piacentino][giorgia]
+with [Giorgia Piacentino][giorgia], 2018

-We present a model to explain why banks hold off-setting debts without netting them out.
-We find that off-setting debts help a bank to raise liquidity with new debt from a third party, since diluting old debt subsidizes the new debt.
-Even though a diluted bank is worse off ex post, a network of gross debts is stable ex ante.
-This is because it provides banks with valuable liquidity co-insurance, since each bank exercises its option to dilute when it needs liquidity most.
-However, the network harbors systemic risk: since one bank's liabilities are other banks' assets, a liquidity shock can transmit through the network in a default cascade.
+Banks hold gross debts without netting them out.
+Why?
+These gross debts implement valuable contingent transfers via the option to dilute.